Australian Permanent Residency

 Australia PR Visa Processing Time

-Processing times for Australia PR applications depend on the visa subclass and the individual case.
+Processing times for the PR applications depend on the visa subclass and the individual case.
 On average:

 Visa Subclass Estimated Processing Time